Declaration on Professional Ethics

-Updated Version endorsed by ISI Executive Committee, 17 February 2023.
+Updated Version endorsed by ISI Executive Committee 17 JULY 2023, Ottawa, Canada.

 The ISI’s Declaration on Professional Ethics consists of a statement of Shared Professional Values and a set of Ethical Principles that derive from these values.

 For the purposes of this document, the definition of who is a statistician goes well beyond those with formal degrees in the field, to include a wide array of creators and users of statistical data and tools.
-Statisticians work within a variety of economic, cultural, legal and political settings, each of which influences the emphasis and focus of statistical inquiry.
+Statisticians work within a variety of economic, cultural, legal, and political settings, each of which influences the emphasis and focus of statistical inquiry.
 They also work within one of several different branches of their discipline, each involving its own techniques and procedures and, possibly, its own ethical approach.
+Furthermore, they contribute to software developments relying on statistical methods including artificial intelligence and machine learning tools.
 Whatever their area of expertise, statisticians’ ethical principles are an integral part of their professional competence and should be part of a comprehensive statistical education.

-Statisticians work in diverse fields such as economics, psychology, sociology, medicine, whose practitioners have ethical conventions that may influence their conduct.
+Statisticians work in diverse fields such as economics, psychology, sociology, medicine and artificial intelligence, whose practitioners may or may not have ethical conventions that influence their conduct.
 Even within the same setting and branch of statistics, individuals may face various situations and constraints in which ethical questions arise.

 Although not explicitly stated, the Principles inherently reflect the obligations and responsibilities of – as well as the resulting conflicts faced by – statisticians to forces and pressures outside of their own performance, namely to and from: